18F/pages-server/README.md

-[server installation instructions](#installation), commits to a repository's publishing branch (e.g. `18f-pages`) will publish the site at `https://PAGES_HOST/REPO_NAME`, where `PAGES_HOST` is the name of the host running `18f-pages-server` and `REPO_NAME` is the name of the repository minus the organization name.
+[server installation instructions](#installation), commits to a repository's publishing branch (e.g. `18f-pages`) will publish the site at `https://PAGES_HOST/REPO_NAME`, where `PAGES_HOST` is the name of the host running `18f-pages-server` and `REPO_NAME` is the name of the repository without the organization prefix.

 For example, `18F/guides-template` will publish to https://pages.18f.gov/guides-template/.